Raja2591/Combining-Petsc-and-Slepc-with-MPI/README.md

 # Combining-Petsc-and-Slepc-with-MPI

 This is an optimized version of the code that has been provided in the respository "Polaron Coherence in 2D aggregates."
 I have used Petsc and Slepc along with MPI.
 The new optimized code runs almost 20 times faster and requires a lot less memory.
+Please check the file "polaron_cmsf90" for the full optimized code.

 What is included?
 -----------------